Attentional-Biased Stochastic Gradient Descent: Experimental Results on Data Imbalance Problem

-iNaturalist 2018 is a real world dataset whose class-frequency follows a heavy-tail distribution~\cite{iNatrualist18}.
-It contains 437K images from 8142 classes.
-In this section, we conduct experiement on two different architectures, ResNet50 and ResNet152.
-We compare ABSGD with several methods, which include single-stage methods such as momentum SGD for optimizing LDAM loss, CB-CE loss and CB-Focal loss, and two-stage methods such as NCM (CE) and cRT (CB-CE), $\tau$-normalized (CB-CE), LWS (CB-CE) proposed in~\cite{kang2019decoupling}, and meta-learning method (META)~\cite{jamal2020rethinking}.
-For the two-stage baseline methods, the first stage uses the standard uniform sampling to train the model with the CE loss, and the second stage fine tunes part of parameters in higher layers as indicated in the second column of Table~\ref{tab:iNaturalist18}.
-META also uses the two-stage strategy to improve the performance. {For our method, we run momentum SGD ($\beta = 0.9$) for 200 epochs in the first stage, and in the second stage we only finetune FC layer and LB of the neural network using ABSGD with $\lambda=10$ for 30 epochs.} All methods trained from the ImageNet pretrained model of ResNet50 or ResNet152.
+\textbf{Setups and baselines.} Next, we conduct experiments on large-scale datasets and compare ABSGD with more baselines.
+We conduct experiment on two different architectures, ResNet50 for ImageNet-LT and iNaturalist2018, and ResNet152 for Places-LT and iNaturalist2018.
+We compare ABSGD with several methods, which include single-stage methods such as momentum SGD for optimizing LDAM loss, CB-CE loss and CB-Focal loss, two-stage methods such as $\tau$-normalized (CB-CE), LWS (CB-CE) proposed in~\citep{kang2019decoupling}, and meta-learning method (META)~\citep{jamal2020rethinking}.
+For the two-stage decoupling strategy baseline methods~\citep{kang2019decoupling}, the first stage uses the standard uniform sampling to train the model with the CE loss, and the second stage fine tunes part of parameters in higher layers such as the fully connected (FC) layers and last block of (LB) feature layers.
+META also uses the two-stage strategy to improve the performance.

-{ The experimental results are reported in Table~\ref{tab:iNaturalist18}.
-ABSGD outperforms all other baselines by a large margin $0.3\%$ and $0.6\%$ in both architecture.
-To the best of our knowledge, 73.1\% is the SOTA result on iNaturalist2018 dataset.}